 iMedia Brands Signs Agreement to Sell Three Buildings For $48 Million

-MINNEAPOLIS, Dec.
-22, 2022 (GLOBE NEWSWIRE) -- iMedia Brands, Inc. (the "Company" or "iMedia") IMBI IMBIL))) today announced it executed a Purchase and Sale Agreement with Pontus Net Lease Advisors, LLC, a subsidiary of Pontus Capital, for three of its four buildings.
+/EIN News/ -- MINNEAPOLIS, Dec.
+22, 2022 (GLOBE NEWSWIRE) -- iMedia Brands, Inc. (the “Company” or “iMedia”) (NASDAQ: IMBI, IMBIL) today announced it executed a Purchase and Sale Agreement with Pontus Net Lease Advisors, LLC, a subsidiary of Pontus Capital, for three of its four buildings.
 Subject to satisfactory completion of customary buyer diligence, the transaction is expected to close and fund in January 2023.

 The Company intends to use the proceeds to pay down existing debt, including the $28.5 million Green Lake term loan.
 The transaction includes one of the Company’s two corporate headquarters buildings in Eden Prairie, MN, and both of its distribution center buildings in Bowling Green, KY.
 The Company has agreed to enter into a leaseback of the properties from Pontus Capital at the closing of the sale.